OkaeriPoland/okaeri-configs/README.md

     - `Map<K, V>`: results in LinkedHashMap
     - `Set<T>`: results in HashSet
     - `List<T>`: results in ArrayList
+    - Any type assignable from Map or Collection if non-interface type is used and default constructor is available
 - Enum types: any enum is automatically transformed using `valueOf()` and `name()`
 - Custom types using `ObjectSerializer`/`ObjectTransformer` (see in supported platforms)